Vaan5/piecewisecrf/README.md

 ### Generating images
 The first step is to generate all the necessary files used for training and validation.

 1. Download the datasets ([Cityscapes](https://www.cityscapes-dataset.com/) or [KITTI](http://adas.cvc.uab.es/s2uad/)).
 For the Cityscapes dataset download the ground truth labels as well as left images.
 Extract the downloaded archives.
+For KITTI rename the valid folder to val.
 2. Run the `piecewisecrf/datasets/cityscapes/train_validation_split.py` in order to generate the validation dataset.
 For KITTI use `piecewisecrf/datasets/kitti/train_validation_split.py`.
 3. Configure `piecewisecrf/config/prefs.py` file.
 Set the `dataset_dir, save_dir, img_width, img_height, img_depth` flags
 4. Run the `piecewisecrf/datasets/cityscapes/prepare_dataset_files.py` in order to generate files necessary for tensorflow records generation as well as evaluation.
 For KITTI use `piecewisecrf/datasets/kitti/prepare_dataset_files.py`.